learn-co-curriculum/phase-0-pac-1-working-with-strings/README.md

 Thus far in programming as conversation, we've used numbers as data most of the time.
 Numbers are great because they reach across languages and cultures.
 But there are times when we need our programs to return information in the form of text.
-In this lesson we'll learn more about using text (i.e. `String`s) in our JavaScript expressions.
+In this lesson, we'll learn more about using text (i.e. `String`s) in our JavaScript expressions.

 ## Recognize How to Declare a `String`